openlawteam/tribute-ui/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for molochv3-ui, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for tribute-ui, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).

 #### Before Submitting An Enhancement Suggestion

-- **Perform a [cursory search](https://github.com/openlawteam/molochv3-ui/issues)** to see if the enhancement has already been suggested.
+- **Perform a [cursory search](https://github.com/openlawteam/tribute-ui/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?